Due diligence: duty to monitor application and registration status

 Print a copy of the page you are viewing, date it, and keep a copy for your records, in case you ever must establish that you have been duly diligent in checking status.

-If the status inquiry reveals that a filing is lost, that no action has been taken regarding correspondence that was submitted, or that some other problem exists, e-mail the Trademark Assistance Center ("TAC") at TrademarkAssistanceCenter@uspto.gov to request assistance with resolving your problem.
+If the status inquiry reveals that a filing is lost, that no action has been taken regarding correspondence that was submitted, or that some other problem exists, contact the Trademark Assistance Center (TAC) to request assistance with resolving your problem.

-If unable to use TSDR to retrieve online status information, you may telephone TAC at (571) 272-9250 or (800) 786-9199 and request a status check.
-TAC is open from 8:30 a.m. to 8:00 p.m.
-Eastern Time, Monday through Friday, except on holidays.
-You can also send a status inquiry letter to the Office or contact your examining attorney by phone.
-Additional trademark contact information is also available.
+If unable to use TSDR to retrieve online status information, you may contact TAC and request a status check.
+You can also send a status inquiry letter to the office or contact your examining attorney by phone.

 Failure to act diligently and follow up with appropriate action may result in denial of any later requested relief.
 The USPTO may deny petitions to reactivate abandoned applications or cancelled registrations if the applicant or registrant has not been duly diligent and fails to inquire about the status of a pending matter within a reasonable time.